smt/js-standards/readme.md

         return ( this.foo = val );
       };

       // To call constructor's without `new`, you might do this: var ctor = function( foo ) {
         return new Ctor( foo );
       };

       // expose our constructor to the global object global.ctor = ctor;

     })( this );

-    ```

-6. <a name="naming">Naming</a>
+### 6. <a name="naming">Naming</a>

-    A. You are not a human code compiler/compressor, so don't try to be one.
+#### 6.A.
+You are not a human code compiler/compressor, so don't try to be one.

 The following code is an example of egregious naming:

-    ```javascript

-    // 6.A.1.1
+###### 6.A.1.1

-    // Example of code with poor names
+Example of code with poor names

     function q(s) {
       return document.querySelectorAll(s);
     }
     var i,a=[],els=q("#foo");
     for(i=0;i<els.length;i++){a.push(els[i]);}
-    ```

 Without a doubt, you've written code like this - hopefully that ends today.

 Here's the same piece of logic, but with kinder, more thoughtful naming (and a readable structure):

-    ```javascript

-    // 6.A.2.1
+###### 6.A.2.1

-    // Example of code with improved names
+Example of code with improved names

     function query( selector ) {
       return document.querySelectorAll( selector );